mvujovich/IA22/README.md

 - Add sidebar to main home page that opens smoothly
 - Add cancel button while editing profile (switches with saved)
 - Allow users to log out from the side menu and return to initial view
+- Sort posts chronologically for all table views of posts

 ### Dependencies:
 - Firebase Auth